 Test Surface Expected to be Laid During 2018 to Prove Concept Locally

-It is hoped that initially the company will create 41 jobs with a further 150 people indirectly employed in collection.
+It is hoped that initially, the company will create 41 jobs with a further 150 people indirectly employed in the collection.
 Capacity for the first year is planned to be around 70,000 tyres, rising to 150,000 after three years

 The project will cost about CFA 327 million (€500,000) and, it has been funded by private operators and investment funds.